This is part of a larger article series on the basics of astrophotography.

 - Since short exposures can be used, a motorized mount with accurate tracking is not necessary (although motorized tracking still helps a lot).

 - Simpler cameras can be used.
-Your household camera can be made to work for the moon, and an inexpensive video camera (like a $30 webcam) can be used for imaging the bright planets.
+Your household camera can be made to work for the moon, and an inexpensive video camera (like a webcam or the video feature on your smart phone) can be used for imaging the bright planets.

 These targets still pose some challenges: